community plans

 Place Facilitators are Council officers who help support partnerships across community and Council.

-Northern districts Place Facilitator is:
+Emma Halafihi - Northern districts Place Facilitator

 E: emmaha@egipps.vic.gov.au